pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 >a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

-Now that we got the basics out of the way, let's take a look at what the aftorementioned two files represent.
+Now that we got the basics out of the way, let's take a look at what the aforementioned two files represent.

 **.gitignore** is a configuration file for GitHub.
 Contents of the `.gitignore` file, shown below, basically instructs Git that it should not track folders **node_modules**, **platforms** and **plugins** when uploading the code to GitHub.
 ```